bedoyadaniel/forensics/docs/en/how-tos/01-how-to-obtain-informed-consent/01-how-to-obtain-informed-consent.md

 ![screenshot of consent letter](consent-form-odt.png "Carta de consentimienti")

-Here are the links to download the consent letter template:
+In the following links you can **download the consent letter templates in different formats:**

 * [Consent letter in ODT](template-letter-of-consent-for-forensic-analysis-odt.odt)
 * [Example of a PDF generated using the ODT template](template-letter-of-consent-for-forensic-analysis-pdf.pdf).